Bell Seong

 Publications

-Founded in 2010.
-Eunjeong Seong joined Michael Bell to re-launch and expand the practice Bell founded in 1989.
+Bell Seong was founded in 2010 in New York City.
+Eunjeong Seong joined Michael Bell to re-launch and expand the practice Bell founded in Berkeley, California and led in Houston and New York City since 1989.

 Michael Bell Eunjeong Seong Glass House Ghent MoMA Philip Gefter Richard Press